Green Line E branch: Later changes

 As part of a series of service reductions due to a budget crisis, weekend service was cut to Brigham Circle on July 1, 2012.
 The cutback was unpopular with local residents, who considered it an unnecessary inconvenience.
 On October 13, 2012, the cut was quietly reversed by reducing frequency on the branch slightly, thus allowing the same equipment to cover the full line at no additional cost.
 This was made official with the December 29, 2012 timetable.

 From August 3–29, 2020, Prudential–Heath Street service was replaced by buses to allow for expedited track work.
 Seven grade crossings and 9500 feet of track were replaced during the closure.
 An additional monthlong closure between Heath Street and Brigham Circle took place August 2–29, 2021.

-In 2021, the MBTA indicated plans to modify the Heath Street–Brigham Circle section with accessible platforms to replace the existing non-accessible stopping locations.
-The full project is expected to cost $86 million and be complete by 2027.
-Construction of accessibility modifications at Symphony station is expected to begin in 2023.
+The first phase of construction for accessibility modifications at Symphony station began in 2023, but the main phase was placed on hold in 2024 after bids came in higher than expected.